Melba Moore: Early career

-Moore began her recording career in 1967, cutting the track "Magic Touch" which was left unreleased until 1986.
-In later years it became an enormous track on the Northern Soul Scene, eventually leading to Moore performing it live in 2009 at the Baltic Soul Weekender 3 in Germany north of Hamburg.

-In 1967 she began her performing career as Dionne in the original cast of the musical Hair along with Ronnie Dyson, Paul Jabara and Diane Keaton.
+Moore began her recording career in 1967, cutting the track "Magic Touch", which was left unreleased until 1986.
+In later years, it became a popular track on the Northern soul scene, eventually leading to Moore performing it live in 2009 at the Baltic Soul Weekender 3 in Germany, north of Hamburg.
+In 1967, she began her performing career as Dionne in the original cast of the musical Hair, along with Ronnie Dyson, Paul Jabara, and Diane Keaton.
 Moore replaced Keaton in the role of Sheila.

-In 1970, she won a Tony Award for Best Performance by a Featured Actress in a Musical for her portrayal of Lutiebelle in Purlie.
-She would not return to Broadway until 1978 when she appeared (as Marsinah) with Eartha Kitt in Timbuktu! but left the show after a few weeks and was replaced by Vanessa Shaw.
+In 1970, Moore won a Tony Award for Best Performance by a Featured Actress in a Musical for her portrayal of Lutiebelle in Purlie, a role she would later reprise in the 1981 television adaptation for Showtime.

+Moore did not return to Broadway until 1978, when she appeared (as Marsinah) with Eartha Kitt in Timbuktu! but left the show after a few weeks and was replaced by Vanessa Shaw.

 Following the success of Purlie, Moore landed two big-screen film roles, released two successful albums, 1970's I Got Love and Look What You're Doing to the Man, and co-starred with actor Clifton Davis in the then-couple's own successful variety television series in 1972.
 Both Moore and Davis revealed that the show was canceled after its brief run when their relationship ended.
-When Moore's managers and accountants left her in 1973, she returned to Newark and began singing in benefit concerts.
+When Moore's managers and accountants left her in 1973, she returned to Newark and began singing at benefit concerts.
 Her career picked up after she met record manager and business promoter Charles Huggins after a performance at the Apollo Theater in 1974.